DavyJonesLocker/client_side_validations/README.md

 data-not-locally-unique => data-csv-not-locally-unique
 ```

-The matching dataset properties are `element.dataset.csvChanged`, `element.dataset.csvValid`, `element.dataset.csvValidate`, and `element.dataset.csvNotLocallyUnique`. `csvChanged` is stored as the string values `'true'` and `'false'`.
+The matching dataset properties are `element.dataset.csvChanged`,
+`element.dataset.csvValid`, `element.dataset.csvValidate`, and
+`element.dataset.csvNotLocallyUnique`. `csvChanged` is stored as the
+string values `'true'` and `'false'`.

-**jQuery namespaced events are removed.** Events are now plain native DOM custom events.
-If your application listens to or unbinds events using jQuery-style namespacing, you must update those calls.
+**jQuery namespaced events are removed.** Events are now plain native
+DOM custom events.
+If your application listens to or unbinds events
+using jQuery-style namespacing, update those calls.

 Before: